 ~*~ DRAGON FRUIT SALSA ~*~

-1/2 cup cilantro (if it tastes like soap to you, sub with mint)
+1/2 cup chopped cilantro (if it tastes like soap to you, sub with mint)

 1 tablespoon coconut oil, melted

-1 tablespoon papaya hot sauce (or other preferred fruit hot sauce)
+1 tablespoon papaya hot sauce, or other fruit hot sauce

 1/2 tablespoon crushed red pepper